grahamc/system-configurations/smart-plug/README.md

 ## Why

-If you leave studio monitors on while disconnecting the sound source, you will get a loud POP noise, which isn't good for the speakers.
+If you leave studio monitors on while turning off the sound source, you will get a loud POP noise, which [isn't good for the speakers](https://www.sweetwater.com/insync/power-power-off-sequence/).
 With this script, I can make sure that my monitors are always turned off before my computer, the source source, turns off.

 ## Requirements